Neurogenic Bladder - A Clear Overview for HCP's & Patients

 What is Neurogenic Bladder?

 The urinary system consists of a complex network of nerves and muscles working in conjunction with the brain and spinal cord.
 Under normal conditions, the brain and bladder communicate constantly about the proper time to hold and release urine.
-Neurogenic bladder occurs when neurological issues interrupt these important messages, and the bladder malfunctions.
+Neurogenic bladder (NBG) occurs when neurological issues interrupt these important messages, and the bladder malfunctions.

 If left untreated, a this can cause a number of other issues, including: